 Enhanced Learning Pathway

-The Enhanced Learning Pathway can include the award of the AQA Baccalaureate and is ideal for Oxbridge candidates or intended applicants to other prestigious universities.
+The Enhanced Learning Pathway is ideal for Oxbridge candidates or intended applicants to other prestigious universities.
 The AQA Baccalaureate is different to the English Baccalaureate, which is a performance measure rather than a qualification, and was launched to encourage schools in England to promote a range of academic subjects to age 16.
 The AQA Bacc gives students an edge in the highly competitive process of moving from school to employment or Higher Education.
 By combining core A-level subjects with wider learning and enrichment activities, the AQA Bacc enables students to display the necessary personal skills and academic abilities.

 Students can follow elements of the enhanced learning programme without taking the AQA Baccalaureate through signing up to the Sixth Form ‘RISE’ programme.